base-fundy/fundy/README.md

 **Base** - Challenge 2 (Public Goods Funding Platform)

-**Arbitrum** - Open track(technical or non technical): Anything GOES!
-1. Public good mechanisms and allocation methods

 **Secret Network** - Build a dApp on any EVM chain that utilizes Secret Network

 **Sablier** - Develop an innovative solution that builds on top of the Sablier products - or enhances their overall UX.

-**ENS** - Build something cool, give out names, or just add identity to your app with one line of code!